 Intel’s new SSD 600p NVMe SSD marks the arrival of the first consumer drive with QLC flash.
 The new flash technology brings along the promise of lower prices and more capacious storage devices in the future, but it already looks good today.
 The SSD 660p communicates over a fast PCIe 3.0 x4 link to deliver solid performance numbers of up to 1.8 GB/s of throughput and offers surprisingly good performance in random workloads.
 If that wasn’t enough, the 660P comes with a five-year warranty and an MSRP below $0.20-per-GB, which is cheaper than many budget SATA SSDs with three-year warranties.

-We tested the 1TB model, which has an MSRP of $199, but the 512GB $99 model is all that’s available at launch, and what you’ll find in our buy buttons below.
+We reviewed the 1TB model, which has an MSRP of $199, but the 512GB $99 model is all that’s available at launch, and what you’ll find in our buy buttons below.

 We put the Intel SSD 660p to the test and found that it offers a surprising amount of performance given its low price point.
 If your workload trends towards mundane daily tasks, like content consumption, office work, and web browsing, the 660p is a great solution with plenty of performance and endurance for most users.